sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Inheritance Is The Base Class of Evil

-Abstract: Implementing non-intrusive runtime polymorphic objects with value-semantics, and multiple-undo in 20 minutes.
+Abstract: Implementing non-intrusive runtime polymorphic objects with value-semantics and multiple-undo in 20 minutes.

 Note: This is an abbreviated version of the [_Value Semantics and Concept-based Polymorphism_](#value-semantics-and-concept-based-polymorphism) talk linked below given at GoingNative 2013.